bf2fc6cc711aee1a0c2a/kafka-admin-api/README.md

 Once approved and the pull request is merged, the release action will execute.
 This action will execute the Maven release plugin to tag the release commit, build the application artifacts, create the build image, and push the image to (currently) quay.io.
 If successful, the action will push the new tag to the Github repository and generate release notes listing all of the closed issues included in the milestone.
 Finally, the milestone will be closed.

 ## Logging Configuration Override
-The container image built from this repository includes support for providing an additional Log4J properties file at run time.
-The properties file must be given to the running container at mount point `/opt/kafka-admin-api/custom-config/log4j2.properties`.
-Configuration specified in the override file is merged with the static configuration built in to the image from [docker/log4j2.properties](./docker/log4j2.properties).
-Individual configuration items in the override properties will replace the static properties of the same name, as defined in the Apache Log4J 2.x [composite configuration documentation](https://logging.apache.org/log4j/2.x/manual/configuration.html#CompositeConfiguration).
+The container image built from this repository includes support for providing an additional logging configuration at run time (without requiring a restart).
+Configuration property `logging.config.override` (or environment variable `LOGGING_CONFIG_OVERRIDE`) must be provided to the server at startup with a path to the logging configuration override file that _may_ exist during run time.
+When created, the file may contain any valid Quarkus [log category level configurations](https://quarkus.io/guides/logging#logging-categories).